digitalcityscience/COUP-wind/README.md

-# Wind Module
+# Wind AND SUN Modules
+Both Wind and sun are provided from AIT infrared.
+This is a glue-code repository to communicate with their endpoint.
+You need a CityPyO user at DCS to use this repo.

+## SUN
+To run a sun simulaiton post a request to /trigger_calculation_sun payload as a json should contain only your CityPyO user id.
+{ city_pyo_user	"YOUR_ID" }
+(It is used to get the building geometries from CityPyO)
+## WIND
-A module that will accept requests to calculate wind-comfort for a CityPyO user.
+Requests to calculate wind-comfort for a CityPyO user.
 Inputs are:
 - Wind speed
 - Wind Direction